How to Clean Car Seats: 9 Easy Tips for Cloth and Leather

 2. How to Remove Stains

 Wipe any visible dirt with your cloth.
-When cleaning, focus on one small section at a time and use a damp cloth rather than soaking the upholstery.
+When you start cleaning, focus on one small section at a time and use your damp cloth.
 Once you’re done, dip your cloth in clean water and go over the area again to remove all traces of soap.
 Go over it with a towel to soak up excess moisture and speed up the process of air drying.

 3. Club soda for deep cleaning cloth car seats